 Note than in both schematic diagrams, there is a diode connected across the terminals of the motor.
 This is important, since without it, there is a very good chance the microcontroller output (when directly connected) or the transistor (when it is used) will be damaged as the motor is turned on and off.
 Since the motor is an inductive load, it does a very good job of averaging the input square wave and responding to its mean (average) value.

 The motor can be controlled as a digital output if desired.
-The statement digitalWrite(pin,HIGH);
+The statement will turn the motor on, and the statement digitalWrite(pin,LOW);